-Dr. Fair-Covely explains that a doctor can diagnose prediabetes by taking a fasting blood glucose level.
-Normal levels are below 100mg/dl, and levels in the range of 110 to 125mg/dl indicate prediabetes.
+A doctor diagnoses prediabetes by taking a fasting blood glucose level.
+Normal levels are below 100mg/dl, and levels in the range of 100 to 125mg/dl indicate prediabetes.

 Your doctor also will check blood glucose levels two hours after a meal.
 In that test, a level under 140mg/dl is normal, whereas blood glucose between 140 and 200mg/dl appears in people with prediabetes.
 People with levels higher than 200mg/dl have diabetes.

-“Approximately 50 percent of people with prediabetes will progress to type-2 diabetes within 10 years,” she says.
-“Screening patients for impaired glucose tolerance is an early intervention to reduce the progression to type-2 diabetes.
-It has helped so much that approximately 30 percent of those with impaired glucose can revert back to normal glucose measurements.”
+Approximately 50 percent of people with prediabetes will progress to type-2 diabetes within 10 years.
+Screening patients for prediabetes is an early intervention aimed at stopping the progression to type-2 diabetes.
+It has helped so much that approximately 30 percent of those with impaired glucose revert to normal glucose measurements.

-The best way to prevent prediabetes from progressing to type-2 diabetes is to control your weight and watch your diet, says Dr. Fair-Covely.
-“Within two to three months, patients who follow this advice can revert back to having a normal glucose levels.
+The best way to prevent prediabetes from progressing to type-2 diabetes is to control your weight and watch your diet.
+Within two to three months, patients who follow this advice can revert to having a normal glucose levels.